+44 (0)113 218 1010

 “I send a very fine Green Turtle of 75 lbs weight, which, through you, I beg may be forwarded in my name for Lord Harewood’s acceptance and […] another very fine Green Turtle of nearly 50 lbs weight which I must request you will do me the kind favour of placing on your own table.”

 The letter raises many questions.
 Who was William Bishop?
 Why did he send several sea turtles halfway across the world from Barbados to Britain?
 And why might the recipients want to ‘place them on their table’?
-The answers reveal the historic cultural and social significance of the Caribbean green sea turtle, as well as help us to understand the ways in which the Lascelles family managed their West Indian plantations.
+The answers reveal the historic cultural and social significance of the Caribbean green sea turtle, as well as help us understand the ways in which the Lascelles family managed their West Indian plantations.

 Green sea turtles (Chelonia mydas) are native to tropical and subtropical waters around the world, including the Caribbean region.
 During the eighteenth century turtles were an important source of food for island inhabitants, providing the native, free and enslaved populations with meat, eggs and oil.
 Turtle meat was also used to ‘revive’ famished Africans arriving on slaving ships.
 European colonists learned about the nutritional benefits of the green sea turtle from the indigenous Miskitu people of eastern Nicaragua and Honduras, and many Europeans initially believed turtles possessed magical medicinal qualities.